 - Individual weekly supervision with an independent supervisor

-- Access to weekly departmental grand rounds, health system ethics conferences, quality improvement projects and an array of academic and research projects
+- Access to weekly departmental grand rounds, health system ethics conferences and monthly interdisciplinary fellows conference

-- Psycho-Oncology Clinic
+- Transitional Care Clinic

 - Liver Transplant Center